abinayadinesh1/Expressiva/README.md

 # Expressiva

 An AI environment developed for music producers.
-Featuring Allegretta, a Bidirectional LSTM raw-to-MIDI audio converter, and Melodica, an Attention RNN music generator.
+Featuring Allegretta, a Bidirectional LSTM raw-to-MIDI audio converter, and Melodica (coming soon), an Attention RNN music generator.

 Powered with Magenta.js, Tone.js, and Tensorflow